cysec-notes/cybersecurity-journey/README.md

-# cybersecurity-journey
+# Cybersecurity Journey
 This repository documents my ongoing journey in Cybersecurity fundamentals.
 It contains notes, hands-on lab exercises, and practice projects focused on building skills.
-# Cybersecurity Journey

 ## 👤 About Me
 Aspiring cybersecurity professional focused on: